 Sustainable procurement is recognised by both the Council and the Procurement Team as an important issue and has been included in procurement documents where practicable.
-A Sustainable Procurement Working Group was established in 2016, however, due to staff resources and other Service priority changes, plans to develop a Sustainable Procurement Plan have not been taken forward.
+This will be a standing Agenda item on Corporate Procurement Group.
+Angus Council Procurement Team undertake to implement a sustainable procurement plan by end of financial year 21/22.

-Validation;
+Validation: